CartimDraluc/Cartimpedia/README.md

 <p id="Intro" align=center><img width=700px height=80px src="https://img.shields.io/badge/introduction-0b3d91?style=for-the-badge&logoColor=white"></p>

 Cartimpedia is a free online encylopedia, started in mid-2022.
-Cartimpedia gets its name from Cartim Draluc, <i>Our founder</i>, and Wikipedia, <i>the free encyclopedia</i>.
+Cartimpedia gets its name from Cartim Draluc, <i>our founder</i>, and Wikipedia, <i>the free encyclopedia</i>.
 Here, we provide many information.
-Not only that but also there're RickRoll pages:rofl:.
-So don't click every single link that you found, unless you want to hear <i>Never gonna give you up, let you down</i>:smile:
+Not only that but also there're RickRoll pages :rofl:.
+So don't click every single link that you found, unless you want to hear <i>"Never gonna give you up, let you down!" </i>:smile:
 <hr>